Afshin Ellian

-Afshin Ellian (born 27 February 1966 in Tehran, Iran) is an Iranian-Dutch professor of law, philosopher, poet, and critic of political Islam.
+Afshin Ellian (born 27 February 1966 in Tehran, Iran) is an Iranian-born Dutch professor of law, philosopher, poet, and critic of political Islam.
 He is an expert in international public law and philosophy of law.

 Biography

 In 1989, Ellian came to the Netherlands as a political refugee.

 Having experienced first-hand the Islamic theocratic government of Iran, he writes often about how such issues are affecting the world in general and the Netherlands in particular.
 Due to threats on his life tied to such criticism, he is currently heavily guarded.

 Ellian grew up in Iran.
 As a youngster, he learned the profession of journalism with one of the most prominent journalists of Iran.
 He was a freelance journalist for Iranian political magazines aimed at youth.
 During the Iranian Revolution 1978-1979 he became, like many youngsters of his age, a supporter of the Fedayan-e Khalq-e Iran.
 After the revolution, however, there came a split in this party.
 Many followers become adherents of either the majority branch of this party or supporters of the Tudeh Party of Iran.
 Ellian became both a member of the Tudeh Party of Iran and active with the Youth Organization of Tudeh Party of Iran.
 It is worth noting that the Islamic regime prohibited and suppressed all political parties and activities which were not aligned with it after the Revolution.
 This meant that also Ellian was in danger of being arrested which, hence, led him to go underground and finally to escape the country.
 He decided to escape to Pakistan.